Applications are now being accepted for Summer 2015.

 Development: The Development Intern works closely with the Development team and directly supports the Director of Development to assist with fundraising goals and priorities.
 The BSC Development Department is responsible for raising $2.1 million in contributed income through the solicitation of individuals, board members, corporations and grant making foundations.
 Position expectations include assisting with gift accounting and acknowledgment, donor/patron research, hosting board members and major donors in our private lounge, assisting with large and small event management including planning, RSVP tracking, event set-up, clean-up and follow-up.
 Candidate must possess strong computer skills (database experience preferred) and excellent inter-personnel and verbal communication skills with the ability to act in a mature and professional manner with our top donors and patrons.
 Administrative support experience in a fast-paced work environment preferred with the ability to set priorities and maintain a positive attitude at times of increased workload.

 Marketing/Videography: The Marketing/Videography Intern coordinates with staff and creative teams to film and edit interviews, behind-the-scenes video, and performance footage to promote BSC and its productions.
 The marketing intern also assists the marketing department with promotional marketing activities and events, as well as other duties as assigned.
 BSC seeks a highly outgoing and personable candidate who has excellent video editing and oral/written communication skills.
-Requirements: fluency in Final Cut Pro; familiarity with social media tools (Facebook, Flickr); Adobe Creative Suite experience is helpful but not required.
+Requirements: fluency in Adobe Premiere Pro; experience with other Adobe Creative Suite programs preferred but not required, familiarity with social media tools (Facebook, Flickr).
 Car and valid driver’s license required.

 Education: The Education Intern works closely with the Director of Education supporting BSC’s many educational programs including the KidsAct! summer camp, Youth Theatre production and the new Musical Theater Conservatory program.
 The Education Intern will serve as the assistant director of KidsAct!, BSC’s musical theatre summer camp for kids ages 7-14, provide administrative support to the Education Department and participate in community outreach programming as assigned.
 Ideal candidate will have experience facilitating theater programming with youth and a strong interest in educational theater.
 Car and valid driver’s license required.